BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Send funds to your Multisig address from a remote wallet.
    1. Click "Receive" in Sparrow.
-   2. **Passport Instructions:** Test the address in Passport by choosing "Verify Address" and scanning it.
+   2. **Passport Instructions:** Test the address in Passport by choosing "Verify Address", selecting your multisig address, and scanning it.
+You should see verification that the address matches the multisig output descriptor that you previously imported.
    3. Read the address or QR into a remote wallet.
    4. Send a _small_ amount of funds to the multisig address from your remote wallet.
 1. [  ] Wait for the funds to arrive.